How to Sell Meat by Weight Online Using Local Line

-For a lot of farmers, sticking to pack sizes doesn’t make sense for their business.
+For many farmers, sticking to pack sizes doesn’t make sense for their business.
 For example, if you’re selling jars of jam or bags of lettuce, it’s easy to track inventory based on the number of units.

 “I have 15 jars available” or “I have 12 bags of Arugula in my online store inventory”.